Augustus M. Gurney: Early career

 Augustus M. Gurney was born on February 18, 1895, in Oneonta, New York, as the son of Louis C. Gurney and Florence Moody.
 He completed Stanton Preparatory Academy in Highland Falls, New York, and entered the United States Military Academy at West Point, New York, in June 1913.
-He was a member of the Class 1917, which produced more than 55 future general officers including two Army Chiefs of Staff (Joseph L. Collins and Matthew B. Ridgway).
+Graduating 27th in a class of 139 cadets, he was a member of the Class of 1917, which produced many future general officers including two Army Chiefs of Staff (Joseph L. Collins and Matthew Ridgway) as well as Mark W. Clark, a future full general, William Kelly Harrison Jr. and Daniel Noce, two lieutenant generals.

 Gurney graduated with Bachelor of Science degree on April 20, 1917, shortly following the United States entry into World War I, and was commissioned second lieutenant in the Field Artillery Branch.
 He embarked for France as a member of 1st Field Artillery Brigade and served consecutively as Battery commander and as a balloon observer during Meuse–Argonne offensive.

-Following a tour of occupation duty in the Rhineland, Gurney returned to the United States in mid-1919 and assumed duty as an Instructor of Mathematics at the United States Military Academy.
+Following a tour of occupation duty in the Rhineland, Gurney returned to the United States in mid-1919 and assumed duty as an instructor of mathematics at the United States Military Academy.
 He remained four years in this capacity and entered the instruction at Army Field Artillery School at Fort Sill, Oklahoma, in June 1923.
 Gurney graduated one year later and was ordered to the Army Signal School at Fort Monmouth, New Jersey.

 In May 1925, Gurney entered the Yale University and graduated two years later with Master of Science degree.
 His schooling continued with two-years course at the Army Command and General Staff School at Fort Leavenworth, Kansas, and one-year instruction at Army War College in Washington, D.C., and later assumed duty as an instructor at the Army Command and General Staff School at Fort Leavenworth.